Scroll to the bottom of the page to access a student application.

 Role of ZSR Staff

-ZSR Staff/Coordinators of the Non-Profit Internship Program oversee candidate recruitment, confirm interns/site matches, authorize grant payments to host sites, and organize professional development opportunities for interns during the summer.
-ZSR Staff/NPIP Coordinators also oversee the fulfillment of the NPIP Program Agreement Form.
+ZSR Staff coordinate the Non-Profit Internship Program, which entails overseeing candidate recruitment, confirming interns/site matches, authorize grant payments to host sites and organizing professional development opportunities for interns during the summer.
+ZSR Staff also oversee the fulfillment of the NPIP Program Agreement Form.
 Host organizations that meet eligibility requirements have purview over interviewing, matching with, supervising, and paying interns.

 Eligible students must be:

 - A rising sophomore, junior, or senior enrolled full-time in a four-year North Carolina college or university; OR

 Students of color are encouraged to apply.